Hélio Castroneves: 2018–2025

-In July 2021 he signed a contract extension with MSR to drive for the whole of the 2022 season - his first full-time season for five years.
-Castroneves achieved a season-best result of seventh at the Indianapolis 500 and scored two other top-ten finishes at Long Beach and Mid-Ohio in placing 18th overall with 263 points accumulated.
+In July 2021, he signed a contract extension with MSR to drive for the whole of the 2022 season – his first full-time season for five years.
+Castroneves achieved a season-best result of seventh at the Indianapolis 500 and scored two other top-ten finishes at Long Beach and Mid-Ohio in placing 18th overall with 263 points accumulated, which was his least successful full-time IndyCar season in his career and he did not finish on the podium over a whole year for the first time in his career.
 In August 2022, he signed a one-year contract extension to remain at MSR for the 2023 championship.
+During the season, Castroneves finished in the top ten once at Texas, the season's second round, and scored 217 points for eighteenth in the championship standings.

+Castroneves stopped full-time IndyCar racing at the start of the 2024 season, having become a minority partner in MSR's ownership group and a driver coach.
+He was replaced by IMSA driver Tom Blomqvist but was set to continue to compete in just the Indianapolis 500 in MSR's third car.
+Castroneves qualified and finished the Indianapolis 500 in 20th.
+He replaced Blomqvist in the No. 66 car for the Chevrolet Detroit Grand Prix and the following XPEL Grand Prix at Road America after Blomqvist under performed relative to teammate Rosenqvist.
+Castroneves finished 25th in Detroit and nineteenth at Road America.
+He entered the 2025 Indianapolis 500 and finished the race in thirteenth after qualifying in 22nd.